Non-SATSS Access Taxi Card

 How does it work?

-When you book an Access Taxi you can let the Centralised Booking Service know that you have a non-SATSS Access Taxi Card.
+- Let the booking service know that you have a non-SATSS Access Taxi Card.

 Am I eligible for other transport assistance?